bertt/gitlab-ci-training/README.md

 }
 ```

-Create a Docker image containing the Golang code, using the following Dockerfile:
+Create i a job a Docker image containing the Golang code, using the following Dockerfile:

 ```
 FROM golang:1.14.0-alpine